-Since the key study by Lee (1996) does not meet the validity criterion of the OECD 301F test guideline, i.e. the variation between the replicates exceeded 20 %, ECHA considers that the study is invalid.
-ECHA considers that the robust study summary of the supporting study provided (Bridie et al.1979) contains insufficient information to assess its validity.
+ECHA acknowledges that the available information indicates the substance is biodegradable but no conclusion can be reached on whether the substance meets the criteria for ready biodegradability.
+In particular, ECHA considers that the robust study summary of the key study provided (Bridie et al.1979) contains insufficient information to assess its validity.
 For example, the concentration of the test substance is not reported.
-ECHA considers that, based on the information available in the dossier, it is not possible to conclude on the endpoint of ready biodegradability.
+Moreover, the reliability of the supporting study (MITI, 2001) could not be assessed.
+Therefore, ECHA considers that based on the information available in the dossier, it is not possible to conclude on the endpoint of ready biodegradability.